HP Pavilion: Notebook artwork competition

 In 2007, HP held a contest in conjunction with MTV to help design a unique case artwork for a special edition HP notebook PC, which ran from September 5 to October 17 with over 8,500 designs from 112 countries submitted.
-The winner was João Oliveira from Porto, Portugal, who created a design called "Asian Odyssey"; this winning design would later be implemented on a special HP Pavilion dv2800tae "Artist Edition" notebook released in the spring of 2008.
+The winner was João Oliveira from Porto, Portugal, who created a design called "Asian Odyssey"; this winning design would be implemented on a special HP Pavilion dv2800tae "Artist Edition" notebook released in the spring of 2008.
 In 2008, HP launched the "Engine Room", which was another notebook art competition that ran with over 17,000 designs from 94 countries submitted.
-Hisako Sakihama of Japan won the contest, and his design, described as the "sea and sky of Okinawa", would later appear on a limited-edition HP "Artist Edition" notebook PC released later in 2009.
+Hisako Sakihama of Japan won the contest, and his design, described as the "sea and sky of Okinawa", would appear on a limited-edition HP "Artist Edition" notebook PC released in 2009.

 Specialized features

 QuickPlay

 From 2004 to 2009, several models of HP Pavilion laptops (most notably the dv series) featured HP's Linux-based software called QuickPlay, which allows the playback of multimedia without booting into an operating system.
 It includes several multimedia-related features, and has a much faster boot time on startup (at approximately ~12 seconds).
 A version of QuickPlay for Windows was also developed, featuring the same multimedia functions as the standard Linux-based version while also providing some additional ones such as pause playback via the included remote control.
 The Windows version of QuickPlay was offered in both Windows XP and Windows Vista versions.
-On models with Windows Vista preinstalled, the Linux-based version of QuickPlay cannot be launched on startup due to some unresolved compatibility issues, however the Windows version of QuickPlay was still included on said models due to it having many features from its Linux-based counterpart.
+On models with Windows Vista preinstalled, the Linux-based version of QuickPlay cannot be launched on startup due to some unresolved compatibility issues, but the Windows version of QuickPlay was still included on said models due to it having many features from its Linux-based counterpart.
 This software has since been discontinued, being replaced by the HP MediaSmart Software that was installed on all HP desktops and notebooks from 2009 up until the early-to-mid 2010s.